 - In this example, the radius of the nanorods is used as the main parameter to induce the desired phase.
 Different custom unit cells may be defined, and parameters such as height and duty cycle may also be part of the sweep to generate the desired database library similar to what is demonstrated in Step 2.

 - During the RCWA sweep, it is possible to generate the database quickly with only a small number of sample point (e.g. 10nm sampling for the radii)for the meta-atom parameters.
 Assuming the phase varies relatively smoothly with the meta-atom parameters, spline interpolation is then used to refine the database (e.g. 1nm sampling for the radii).
 If for some reason the variation is not smooth, it may be better to perform the sweep directly with more points, to change the interpolation from splin to linear ("interp" instead of "spline"), or even to not do any interpolation.
-This is especially the case when the size of the meta-atom is such that it reaches a reasonance, causing a typically a dig in the amplitude profile for certain cases.
+This is especially the case when the size of the meta-atom is such that it reaches a resonance, causing a typically a deep in the amplitude profile for certain cases.

 Taking the Model Further